 Knowing these, you're bound to start picking up loads of new vocabulary words just through context.
 Consider the following three examples:

-Dutch words sometimes use the letter V where their English equivalents use the letter F.
+Dutch vocabulary words are sometimes spelled with the letter 'V' while their English equivalents are spelled with the letter 'F'.

-Dutch words sometimes use J where their English equivalents use Y.
+Another common difference in spelling between Dutch and English is that Dutch words sometimes use the letter 'J' where their English equivalents use 'Y'.

-Dutch words that start with «KN» always pronounce the K and the N but are often similar in meaning and spelling to words in English.
+Dutch and English pronunciations differ for words that start with the letter combination 'KN'.
+In Dutch, both the letter 'K' and the letter 'N' are pronounced.
+But often these words are similar in meaning and spelling to words in English.

 When it comes to pluralizing words, Dutch has far more rules to follow than English.
 Too many, in fact, to list here.
 However, the two most basic and significant rules in both languages show again how they are so similar—yet so very different.

-In English, the plural form of a word is often rendered by adding the letter S at the end of it.
-This rule applies to some words in Dutch but not all.
+In English, the plural form of a word is often formed by adding the letter 's' at the end of it.
+This rule applies to some Dutch words but not all.
 Here are some examples:

 In many languages, the verb "to be" has all kinds of complicated irregular conjugations.
 English and Dutch are no different from them.
 Below are the rules for conjugating the present and past in both languages.